 - Surgical damage (cataract surgery, other intra-ocular surgery)

 - Sudden increase in intra-ocular pressure (acute glaucoma)

 Some corneal edema can be treated medically.
 If the eye pressure is high, it can be lowered.
-Edema resulting from surgical damage may improve over time.
+Corneal swelling resulting from surgical damage may improve over time.
 If the swelling is limited to the surface epithelium, concentrated NaCl (salt) eye drops are used to osmotically remove fluid out of the cornea and improve the vision.